-In typical applications, read requests tend to be much more frequent than write requests.
+6In typical applications, read requests tend to be much more frequent than write requests.
 However, the use of buffer caches makes the actual (physical) read/write mix more balanced.
-Tables 8, 9, and 10 in the Appendix show the expected seek time in a shadowed system for a read/write mix of 0.25, 0.50 and 0.75, respectively.

 2.2 The Transfer Time

 Since the total number of disks per server is n, it follows that data can be striped into m = n/(r+1) pieces.
 These pieces can be accessed in parallel, thus reducing the transfer time by a factor of m = n/(r+1).